 How do I buy tickets?

-You may purchase tickets by calling our Box Office at 617.266.3605, visiting us at 9 Harcourt St, or ordering through our website.
-Our Box Office hours are Monday through Friday, 10am–6pm.
-Summer hours are Monday through Friday, 10am–5pm.
+You may purchase tickets by calling our Box Office at 617.266.3605 or ordering through our website.
+Our Box Office phone hours are Monday through Friday, 9:00am–5:00pm and our onsite Box Office hours are 10:00am–5:00pm.
 Tickets are also available for purchase at the concert hall beginning 90 minutes prior to the start of the performance.

 Can I get a refund for my ticket purchase?